 • Intel (R) AMT Control

 Values: Disabled, Enabled, Permanently Disabled

-Description: If you select Enabled, Intel AMT (Active Management Technology) is configured and additional setup items are provided in MEBx (Management Engine BIOS Extension) Setup.
+Description: This option enables or disables Intel (R) Active Management Technology (AMT) function.
 If you select Permanently Disabled, you can never enable it again.
 Be cautious when you make the selection.